awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 A VPC comes with a default security group with initial settings that deny all inbound traffic, allow all outbound traffic, and allow all traffic between instances assigned to the security group\.
 If you don't specify a security group when you launch an instance, the instance is automatically assigned to this default security group\.
 Security groups provide stateful filtering of ingress and egress network traffic to AWS resources\.

-Security Hub recommends that the default security group restrict all traffic\.
+CIS recommends that the default security group restrict all traffic\.

 Update the default security group for the default VPC in every Region to comply\.
 Any new VPCs automatically contain a default security group that you need to remediate to comply with this recommendation\.